nolafs/marmalade-holding/site/content/privacy/_index.md

 #### 1. IMPORTANT

 1.1.
-This Privacy Policy is set out by Marmalade Game Studio Ltd. (including its wholly owned subsidiaries) (“Marmalade”) of 2 - 7 Clerkenwell Green, London, EC1R 0DE, UK as at 1st November 2017 and as amended from time-to-time per section 1.6.
+This Privacy Policy is set out by Marmalade Game Studio Ltd. (including its wholly owned subsidiaries) (“Marmalade”) of 33 Charlotte Street, Fitzrovia, London W1T 1RR as at 20th of January 2020 and as amended from time-to-time per section 1.6.
 1.2.
 The Marmalade Privacy Policy is applicable to the websites, mobile phone or tablet applications, other online product or services, software applications and other software products (collectively “Digital Products”) provided, sold or distributed to you by Marmalade.